 The recommendations are mandatory in nature.
 The recommendations prescribed herein shall be applicable to the post graduate course in physiotherapy, faculty of medicine under Shri Govind Guru University, Godhra.
-The recommendations of Indian Association of Physiotherapists (IAP) should be incorporated as and when applicable.

 O. MPT 1: THE COURSE

 The Master in Physiotherapy Course will be a regular full-time course of 2 years duration.
 Any break in the career, power of extension of the course and the fixation of the term will be vested with the University.